 The desktop search engine Everything has been around since 2008.
-It may come as a surprise that the most recent stable version of the application dates back to 2009, and that the program's developer seems to have taken a hiatus from the project afterwards until the beginning of 2013 when development continued.
+It may come as a surprise that the most recent stable version of the application dates back to 2009, and that the program's developer seems to have taken a hiatus from the project after the release until the beginning of 2013 when development continued.

-More than 10 beta versions have been released since the beginning of the year introducing new and exciting features such as bookmarks, folder indexing or the option or to record the search history in the program.
+More than 10 beta versions have been released since the beginning of the year introducing new and exciting features such as bookmarks, folder indexing, or the option to record the search history in the program.

 The very latest beta build, released yesterday, introduces another highly requested feature: a 64-bit version of the Everything client.
 You can download the portable version or the installer of the 64-bit client from the official website of the Everything project.